JATaber/WAI/README.md

 This project is to demostrate knowledge in Vue-cli

-#
+# Installation for local enviroment

-#Failed to Release Procedure
+# Failed to Release Procedure

-##This project utilizes the following
+## This project utilizes the following

 VueTwitchPlayer
 Firebase